ShreyasKashyap357/Python-Full-Stack-PEP/Assignment 2 (2025-06-19) - Banking System/README (Assignment 2 - 2025-06-19).md

 ├── banking.py                                 # Class definitions and utility function
 ├── demo.py                                    # Demonstration script for all features
 ├── 2025-06-19 Assignment - Banking System.pdf # Assignment document
-├── README.md                                  # This file, describing the project and usage
+├── README(Assignment 2 - 2025-06-19.md                                  # This file, describing the project and usage
 ```

 ## How to Run